 Table 3 begins by estimating the common director's average response, ignoring for the moment the sign of the synergies.
-The treatment group includes the common directors on firm B's board who experienced a monitoring shock at firm A in fiscal year t-1.
+The treatment group includes the common directors on firm B's board who experienced a monitoring shock at firm A in fiscal year t - 1.
 The control group includes all directors at firms that are not themselves shocked ("not firm A" in the language of the model).
+The suggested that shocked firms might increase director compensation to elicit greater effort.
+Owing to the sparsity of compensation data in The Corporate Library, we cannot confirm this suggestion, though we note that the validity of our analysis of the resulting spillover effects at firm B holds regardless of the precise mechanism triggering the effort adjustment at firm A.

-The negative treatment effect estimated in column 1 implies that the common director, on average, reduces monitoring intensity at the spillover firm B when her other firm A demands more of her attention.
+negative treatment effect estimated in column 1 implies that the common director, on average, reduces monitoring effort at the spillover firm B when her other firm A demands more of her attention.
 The point estimate is economically large, at -0.37 percentage points, but only marginally statistically significant (p = 0.075).
 The same is true in column 2, which takes into account that the common director could experience shocks to her busyness at multiple interlocked firms in the same fiscal year.
-There, the point estimate suggests that monitoring intensity at firm B decreases in the number of shocks the common director suffers at her various other firms (p = 0.071).
+There, the point estimate suggests that monitoring effort at firm B decreases in the number of shocks the common director suffers at her various other firms (p = 0.071).

-According to Proposition 1(i), the common director's monitoring intensity at firm B should increase if monitoring synergies are positive and decrease if they are negative.
+According to Proposition 1(i), the common director's monitoring effort at firm B should increase if monitoring synergies are positive and decrease if they are negative.
 Columns 1 and 2 pool these cases.
 The remainder of Table 3 attempts to distinguish between common directors whose board assignments give rise to positive and negative monitoring synergies.
 Columns 3 through 5 of Table 3 focus on horizontal relatedness, coding the shocked and the spillover firm for a given interlocked director as operating in a related industry if they share the same two-digit SIC code (column 3), the same six-digit GICS code (column 4), or the same Hoberg-Phillips (2010) FIC50 code (column 5), respectively.
 Columns 6 and 7 focus on vertical relatedness, coding the shocked and the spillover firm for a given interlocked director as being vertically related if any of their business segments operate in industries that buy or supply a minimum of 10% (column 6) or 20% (column 7) of their output by value from or to each other.
-We then let the common director's response at firm B to a coverage shock that makes her busier at firm A differ depending on whether her particular pair of firms A and B are related according to these measures.
+We then let the common director's response at firm B to a coverage shock that makes her busier at firm A differ depending on whether her particular pair of firms Aand B are related according to these measures.

-In each of these five specifications, we find that a common director's monitoring intensity at firm B declines significantly when the shocked and the spillover firms operate in unrelated industries.
-14 This consistent with time constraints determining the common director's effort allocation across the two firms when the firms are unlikely to give rise to opportunities for the recycling of signals.
+In each of these five specifications, we find that a common director's monitoring effort at firm B declines significantly when the shocked and the spillover firms operate in unrelated industries.
+This is consistent with time constraints determining the common director's effort allocation across the two firms when the firms are unlikely to give rise to opportunities for the recycling of signals.
 For firms operating in related industries, on the other hand, the treatment effect flips sign-the common director's board attendance at firm B improves after an informational shock that makes her busier at firm A. In each specification, the related-industry and unrelated-industry point estimates are statistically significantly different from each other.